dkovacs24/ReviOS_faq/docs/not-related.md

 ---

-## The "Do not close the window, otherwise your system won't work properly" window not closing
+## The "Do not close the window, otherwise your system won't work properly" window not closing {.to-scrape}

 Make sure you did not select a character in the command prompt (a **white rectangle**).
 This puts the terminal window in selection mode and pauses the running of the script. **Press Esc** or Enter, and the script will continue.
 If you are not sure, but the window title has the `Select` word (see the example), it is definitely in selection mode.